Corrosion of Conformity: Reunion with Pepper Keenan and No Cross No Crown (2014–2019)

+Death of Reed Mullin, Mike Dean's second departure and new album (2020–present)

 Mullin died on January 27, 2020.
-His replacement was immediately announced to be John Green from Manchester, England, who previously worked as the band's roadie and stepped in as a stand-in in 2019 for numerous shows.
+His replacement was immediately announced to be John Green from Manchester, England, who had previously worked as the band's roadie and stepped in as a stand-in in 2019 for numerous shows.

+Longtime bassist Mike Dean announced his second departure from Corrosion of Conformity on September 20, 2024, citing difficulties coping after Mullin's death and living "hundreds of miles away" from the remaining members of the band as factors.

+On August 16, 2025 the band announced that they had finished recording a double album and are planning to release it in early 2026, with some of the guitar tracks being recorded at Barry Gibb’s private studio in Miami and Stanton Moore on drums.

 Collaborations and side projects

-They have also collaborated with a number of other artists: James Hetfield of Metallica contributed vocals to the song "Man or Ash" on Wiseblood; Warren Haynes of the Allman Brothers' Band and Gov't Mule played slide guitar on "Stare Too Long" on America's Volume Dealer; and Stanton Moore of Galactic played drums on In the Arms of God.
+They have also collaborated with a number of other artists: James Hetfield of Metallica contributed vocals to the song "Man or Ash" on Wiseblood; Warren Haynes of The Allman Brothers Band and Gov't Mule played slide guitar on "Stare Too Long" on America's Volume Dealer; and Stanton Moore of Galactic played drums on In the Arms of God.

 Members of COC have also participated in collaborations: Keenan plays guitar with the metal supergroup Down, and Dean contributed vocals to a track titled "Access Babylon" on Dave Grohl's Probot project.
-Pepper also appears on Metallica's Garage Inc. cover record, playing guitar and singing the second verse of the Lynyrd Skynyrd song "Tuesday's Gone".
+Pepper also appears on Metallica's 1998 covers album Garage Inc., playing guitar and singing the second verse of the Lynyrd Skynyrd song "Tuesday's Gone".
 He appears in the documentary Some Kind of Monster, auditioning to be Metallica's replacement for Jason Newsted.